kp9001/awesome/README.md

 ```
 cd scripts
-sudo cp record recorder mailsync /usr/bin
+sudo cp record recorder mailsync weather /usr/bin
 ```

-In order to use the keybindings for screen/webcam recording, open `scripts/recorder` in a text editor.
-First, change the `RES` variable to the resolution of your monitor.
-Next, you will want to change the entries for the variables `AUDIO` and `MIC` to match your system.
-To do this, use `pactl list sources` and identify which sources you wish to use for audio and microphone.
-The name of the audio source (computer speakers, headphones, etc.) should be used in place of `alsa_output...`, and the name of the microphone source should be used in place of `alsa_input...`.
+Please note the following before copying:

+For `recorder`, you will need to manually input the values for the variables `RES`, `AUDIO` and `MIC`.
+These should respectively be the resolution of your monitor, the audio output source, and the audio input source.
+To find the names of the latter two, assuming you are using pulseaudio, you can run `pactl list sources`.
+You are interested in the `Name` entries.

+For `weather`, you may wish to edit according to the note in the file.
+If not, it will default to the weather in your current IP location.

 Finally, `mailsync` will automtaically sync your email in the background, if you are using mutt and mbsync.
 If not, you should remove the lines with `mailsync` from your autostart list.